 But knowing something wasn’t right, Lucie turned to the internet.
 She followed Charlotte’s blog, Analytical Armadillo, and found some information which led her to believe Louis had an underlying problem that might be causing the reflux.

 Lucie said: “After trying an osteopath, raising the mattress and all the usual tips given for reflux, I turned in desperation to the internet and found an article by Milk Matters.
 I contacted Charlotte on a Wednesday and she came over two days later.
-Even though it was a bank holiday, Charlotte booked us in for a further appointment with Milk’s independent lactation consultant and tongue tie expert, Anne Dobson, on the Monday.
+Even though it was a bank holiday, Charlotte booked us in for a further appointment with Milk’s independent lactation consultant and tongue tie expert on the Monday.

 “The procedure took only a few minutes and Louis fed straight after without any distress.

 “The effect was amazing.
 He slept twelve hours that night and is now sleeping well during the day.
 We have no hysterical screaming fits at all.
 I can’t believe how we managed for so long.”